isomerpages/govtech-im8/_catalog/Secure Development.md

 ### Control Statement

-Schedule a scan at least every {{ insert: param, sd-5_prm_1 }} day(s) in the CI/CD pipeline and/or repository to identify the use of vulnerable software libraries.
+Schedule a scan at least every [sd-5_prm_1] day(s) in the CI/CD pipeline and/or repository to identify the use of vulnerable software libraries.

 ### Control Recommendations